PatrickSzela/overwatch-workshop-integrations/README.md

 - Python 3.13 or higher installed
 - Good knowledge of Python and virtual environments
 - Overwatch account with both _Enable Workshop Inspector_ and _Enable Workshop Inspector Log File_ enabled in Options (under _Gameplay_ → _General_ → _Custom Games - Workshop_)
-- Having an Overwatch client continuously focused after starting a Custom Game and not interacting with it
+- Being a **host (owner)** and **spectator** of the Custom Game lobby
-- Being an **owner** and **spectator** of the Custom Game lobby
+- Having the Overwatch client continuously focused after starting a Custom Game, not interacting with your PC and not being in any menu
 - Having properly set your keybinds (under _Controls_ → _Spectate_):

 | Section         | Name                    | Keybind                             |